Slow Studying for Faster Results

 Allow your work to unfold along a sustainable timeline, with variations in intensity, in settings conducive to brilliance.” –Cal Newport

-By definition, learning is a cognitive endeavor which works best when you get into a natural groove.
-“The grand achievement is built on the steady accumulation of modest results over time.
+Learning is a cognitive process that thrives in a natural rhythm.
+As Cal notes, “The grand achievement is built on the steady accumulation of modest results over time.
 This path is long.
-Pace yourself.”
+Pace yourself for slow studying to yield faster results.”

 Rule #3: Obsess Over Quality